Updated for 2020:

-Beyer DT-7700: One of our recommended headphones, used in our studio for referencing our music.
-Click here to check them out.
+Beyer DT-7700: One of our recommended headphones used in our studio for referencing our music.
+See them here.

-Consideration 1: Enhancement (bass boost, EQ, coloured sound)
+Consideration 1: Enhancement (bass boost, EQ, colored sound)

 The first thing to consider is that you don't want headphones that overly enhance the sound, such as those that boost bass or exaggerate the midrange and top-end of the music to produce a “better sound”.

-Without getting too technical, what we want to achieve is a neutral sound, not a “coloured sound”.
+Without getting too technical, what we want to achieve is a neutral sound, not a “colored sound”.

-By coloured sound, I mean a sound that is manipulated away from its original state and sounds different from the original recording.
+By colored sound, we mean a sound that is interfered with in some way and not true to the original recording.

 All our music is designed to be listened to exactly how it is made.

-In addition to the binaural beats frequencies that we use, we also tune the instrumentation in the recording to specific frequencies that complement the binaural frequencies and create an overall harmonious sound.
+In addition to the binaural beats frequencies that we use, we also tune the instrumentation in the music to specific frequencies that complement the binaural frequencies and create an overall harmonious sound.

-If you have ever listened to a binaural beats recording, or a guided meditation or any other form of brainwave entrainment music, and felt that the composition felt awkward, as if it didn't gel well together, this is because the recording contained what we call dissonance: a lack of harmony among musical notes.
+If you have ever listened to a binaural beats track, or a guided meditation or any other form of brainwave entrainment music, and felt that the composition felt awkward, as if it didn't gel well together, this is because the track contains what we call dissonance, which is a lack of harmony among musical notes.

 This makes for an unpleasant listening experience.